khmarbaise/blog.soebes.de/content/blog/2016/06/2016-06-18-apache-maven-shared-component-maven-archiver-version-3-dot-1-dot-1-released.md

 Bug:

- * {% ajl MSHARED-551 %} - classpathLayoutType is not taken into account when building the classpath attribute in the manifest
+ * [MSHARED-551](https://issues.apache.org/jira/browse/MSHARED-551) - classpathLayoutType is not taken into account when building the classpath attribute in the manifest

 Enjoy,